-I’ve read close to a thousand articles on women’s’ empowerment: what you see is women taking giant strides in every sphere of life.
-Be it work, sport or business – women are everywhere.
+I’ve read close to a thousand articles on women’s empowerment which talk about how women are taking giant strides in every sphere of life.
+Be it work, sport or businesswomen are everywhere.
 It’s really heartening to see women finally coming out of the clutches of poverty and making their presence felt.
-But there’s one thing that keeps bothering me: I really fail to understand why on earth we consider women ‘impure’ during menstrual cycles?
+But there’s one thing that keeps bothering me- I really fail to understand why on earth are women considered ‘impure’ during menstrual cycles?

-The very biological process of menstruation has been triggering numerous debates centered on issues such as temple entries.
-While social media campaigns powered by companies manufacturing sanitary napkins are encouraging women to come forward and touch the pickle, there are numerous ‘traditions’ that end up snatching away a girl’s/woman’s freedom.
+The very biological process of menstruation has been triggering numerous debates centred around issues such as temple entries.
+While social media campaigns powered by companies manufacturing sanitary napkins are encouraging women to come forward and touch the pickle, there are numerous ‘traditions’ that end up snatching away a girl’s/woman’s freedom when she is menstruating.

-In some cultures, women aren’t allowed to sleep with their husbands while going through the menstrual cycle.
+In some cultures, women on their periods aren’t allowed to sleep with their husbands.
 I remember having a leisurely chat with a friend of mine from Kerala.
 He told me his sister wasn’t allowed to share the bed with anyone while she was menstruating and was expected to wash her clothes and utensils separately.
 Although she followed this practice quite religiously, he said, it shattered her emotionally as she became extremely reclusive.
 Her parents were well educated, but they had to follow the practice because of societal pressure.
 In some parts of Chhattisgarh, people still believe that menstrual blood is powerful and can be used by a woman for carrying out ‘Black Magic’.
-When confinements are forced upon girls without giving a reasonable explanation, it’s quite possible that they might rebel.
+When confinements are forced upon girls without giving a reasonable explanation, they are left with no option but to rebel.